 I couldn’t not think about Rotem Sela, an Israeli model, who recently replied on her Instagram to the minister of Culture, Miri Regev; criticizing her for excluding Arabs as legitimate and equal citizens of Israel.
 Her comment received vast media coverage, portraying her as a new leader, a brave public figure who speaks out what we are all afraid to say.
 Benjamin Netanyahu, the Prime Minister, commented back that Israel is the national country of the Jewish people- and theirs alone.
 His comment was negatively covered in world media, proving the discrimination that is so vivid in our region.
 Rotem Sela represents the new generation of Pop culture merging into the politics.
 We are used to think that art and culture are separate from politics, but they are symbiotically linked.
 We all experience the impact of the decisions being made around those shiny tables in the parliament.
 Politics is about the people, about us, you, me.
 Politics shape our lives immensely, determining our rights, privileges and the power relations in society.
 Politics is about our quality of life and the way our environment is shaped.
 It is only blessed, in my opinion to have influencers from pop culture who speak out their truth, who criticize and say- THIS IS WRONG.
 Politics is not a privilege saved for politicians only.
 It is our right as citizens, influencers, artist, scholars, journalists, and scientists to state our basic truth.

 So here I am, sitting and drinking NOA’s words, and thinking that she is not so different from Rotem Sela.
 She has been doing the same thing for decades and was silenced in our Israeli community.
 Her opinions are considered to be too “extreme”.
 She speaks from the heart, she speaks about hope, about humanity and love.
 When, for god’s sake, did these values become extreme?
-When did segregation, separation, racism became the norm?
+When did segregation, separation, racism become the norm?
 Isn’t that extreme?

 During the talk I asked her a question – how does she deal with the comments she is getting?
-And she said “I just know that I am doing the right thing”.
+And she said, “I just know that I am doing the right thing”.
 After her talk I went to talk to her, she was very kind and invited me to her performance the next day.
 She showed me the Israeli connection, solidarity and kindness that is embedded in our culture.
 The show was impressive and fascinating.
 The vocals of NOA were not only nice background music, but holds a significant message to all people- Love.